2 people favorited this theater

 The Ritz Cinema opened on 27th July 1936.
 It was designed by architect A.H.
 Jones and was originally planned by the independent owners of the Pavillion Cinema in the town.
 However, before it was completed it was taken over by the Union Cinemas Ltd. chain.

 The Ritz Cinema was taken over by Mecca Ltd. on 28th June 1965 and closed as a cinema on 17th July 1965.
-It was converted into a Mecca Bingo Club and remains in this use today as the Ritz Bingo Club.
+It was converted into a Mecca Bingo Club and remained in this use in later years as the Ritz Bingo Club, which closed in 2008.
+It then became a nightclub.

 Just login to your account and subscribe to this theater